vitali-taleika/Sitecore.XDB.ReshardingTool/README.md

 # Sitecore.XDB.ReshardingTool
-This is the simple resharding tool for migrating Sitecore XDB data from 'n' shards to 'm' shards.
+This is the simple resharding tool for moving Sitecore XDB data from 'n' shards to 'm' shards.
 Tested on **Sitecore 9.1** version.
 ## Configurations
 In the `appsettings.json` file:
 - add connections strings for source and target shard map managers